I’m really excited to share my tutorial for an egg yolk facial, but first, I want to tell you where I got my inspiration.

 When my skin is starting to feel a little dull, dry, and blah (especially considering I wear makeup every day), I like to cleanse it with a simple baking soda paste and then do this egg yolk mask.
 The baking soda works as a wonderful, gentle exfoliant, while at the same time providing detoxifying properties.
 I like to think it is not only scrubbing away dead skin, but it is doing a deep cleanse of all that old makeup residue that may be sticking around after my nightly facial wash.
 After you’ve taken your eye makeup off, and gently scrubbed your face with the baking soda paste, it literally feels like you have new skin.

 After rinsing off your baking soda scrub with a damp, warm washcloth, dry your face with a clean towel and apply the egg yolk generously to your entire face and chin.
-Egg yolks are full of retinal, or Vitamin A, which helps skin stay strong and supple, and protects from future breakouts.
+Egg yolks are full of retinol, or Vitamin A, which helps skin stay strong and supple, and protects from future breakouts.
 This may feel funny and gooey, but as the yolk begins to dry it starts to feel like an extremely tight mask.
 Leave the mask on for 10-12 minutes, or until it is dried completely.
 When you go to the mirror you will be amazed at how taught your face is!
 Like a mini-face lift!
 Rinse the mask off thoroughly, but gently, with warm water and a wash cloth.
 I never wash mine off with soap, I just make sure I have thoroughly rinsed all the yolk residue off.
 From there you can add a nightly moisturizer (I like Shea Moisture)- and Voila!
 Feel how smooth and refreshed your face is before bed!
 It is truly a remarkable difference and I can feel the effects even a few days afterwards.

 Baking soda scrub: